mroest/drupal-df/README.md

 + Drush version 5.10.0
 + Apache runs with vagrant userid to allow changes in /files

+The provisions scripts will meet the requirements except for the basebox.
+You have to get your own basebox.
+Fetch one from http://www.vagrantbox.es or build one yourself (if you don't trust others).
+The Vagrantfile has an example on how to download one from a remote location.

 ### Other things that you might want to changes

 + Caching is disabled (don't no why)